 Family - AsteraceaeNeeds Staking - By September, Downy Sunflowers become so heavy, they need to be tied to the fence for support

 Host Plant - For the caterpillars of the butterfly - Silvery Checkerspot and Gorgone Checkerspot

-Seed - For birds - Finally after three years I have enough Early Sunflower plants in my yard that there is plenty for me to harvest and share with the birds.
+Seed - For birds - Finally, I have enough Downy Sunflower plants with an abundance of seed to harvest and share with the birds.